Pyenb/Lenovo_NAS_reflash_guide/IX2/readme.md

 ## Prepare your machine
 - To run the flash tool, you will need a windows host OS.
 I found the tool to work correctly on Windows 11.
 - For copying the disk files, you will to run the DD command.
-I used Debian for this.

 ## Prepare USB stick